 The Utilities Section develops, maintains and monitors the implementation of rules, policies, procedures, forms and agreements for utility accommodation on FDOT Right-of-Way.
 Functions include leadership liaison, research, training, and technical support to FDOT and the Utility industry.

-The Local Agency Program (LAP) is a procurement process where local towns, cities and counties develop, design, and construct transportation facilities with federal funds.
+The Local Program (LP) is a procurement process where local towns, cities and counties develop, design, and construct transportation facilities with federal funds.
 The Department is the steward of the federal funds and is responsible for oversight of funded projects on behalf of the Federal Highway Administration (FHWA).
-LAP agencies prioritize and fund local projects (through their respective MPO or governing board) and are then eligible for reimbursement for the services provided to the traveling public through compliance with applicable Federal statutes, rules and regulations.
+LP agencies prioritize and fund local projects (through their respective MPO or governing board) and are then eligible for reimbursement for the services provided to the traveling public through compliance with applicable Federal statutes, rules and regulations.